BattletechModders/MechEngineer/README.md

 * Gentleman Reaper - ideas, lore and rules, testing
 * LadyAlekto - ideas, lore and rules, testing, items
 * TotalMeltdown - ideas, lore and rules

-## Download

-Downloads can be found on [github](https://github.com/CptMoore/MechEngineer/releases).

-## Install

-After installing BTML, ModTek, CustomComponents and DynModLib, put the mod into the \BATTLETECH\Mods\ folder and launch the game.

 ## Development